Robert McLaughlin (RAF officer)

-Lieutenant Robert McLaughlin (b.
-23 July 1896) was a British World War I flying ace credited with six aerial victories.
+Lieutenant Robert McLaughlin (born 23 July 1896) was a British World War I flying ace credited with six aerial victories.

 Military service

 McLaughlin was commissioned from cadet to temporary second lieutenant (on probation) on the General List of the Royal Flying Corps on 2 August 1917, and was confirmed in his rank on 15 November.

 He was posted to No. 201 Squadron in France, flying the Sopwith Camel single-seat fighter.
 He gained his first aerial victory on 9 May 1918 by destroying an Albatros D.V over Bapaume.
 On 15 May he repeated the feat, which he shared with Major Charles Dawson Booker, Captain Samuel Kinkead, Lieutenants Maxwell Findlay, R. Hemmens, James Henry Forman, Hazel LeRoy Wallace, Reginald Brading, and R. S. S. Orr.
 On 30 May he drove another D.V down out of control over Achiet-le-Grand.

 On the morning of 8 August, he was shot down in flames, and although slightly injured, insisted on flying another combat patrol that afternoon.
 For his actions on that day he was awarded the Distinguished Flying Cross, which was gazetted on 1 November 1918.
 His citation read: